Generalized heredity in $\mathcal B$-free systems: Introduction and results

-where $\overline{d}(\cA):=\limsup_{N\to\infty}N^{-1}\card(\cA\cap[1,N])$.
-It is proved in \cite[Theorem~D]{BKKL2015} that, for sets $\cB$ with light tails, proximality is not only necessary for heredity, but also sufficient.
-Our main result generalizes the concept of heredity to the non-proximal case, and it highlights the role of the light tails assumption in this result.
+It is proved in \cite[Theorem~D]{BKKL2015} that, for sets $\cB$ with light tails, proximality is not only necessary for heredity, but also sufficient, and this result is extended to taut sets in \cite[Thm.~3]{Keller2019}.
+Our main result generalizes the concept of heredity to the non-proximal case, and it highlights the role of the tautness assumption in this result.
 In order to formulate it, we recall some notions from \cite{KKL2016}. \begin{itemize} \item $\Delta:\Z\to\prod_{b\in\cB}\Z/b\Z$, $\Delta(n)=(n,n,\dots)$, denotes the canonical diagonal embedding. \item $H:=\overline{\Delta(\Z)}$ is a compact abelian group, and we denote by $m_H$ its normalised Haar measure. \item The \emph{window} associated to $\cB$ is defined as

 \item For an arbitrary subset $A\subseteq H$ we define the coding function $\varphi_A:H\to\{0,1\}^\Z$ by $\varphi_A(h)(n)=1$ if and only if $h+\Delta(n)\in A$.
 Of particular interest are the coding functions $\varphi:=\varphi_W$, $\varphi_{W'}$ and $\varphi_{\inn(W)}$, where $W':=\overline{\inn(W)}$.
 Observe that $\varphi_{\inn(W)}\leqslant\varphi_{W'}\leqslant\varphi$, and that $\varphi_{\inn(W)}$ is lower semicontinuous, while $\varphi_{W'}$ and $\varphi$ are upper semicontinuous. \item Observe that $\varphi(h)(n)=1$ if and only if $h_b+n\neq0$ mod $b$ for all $b\in\cB$. \item With this notation $\eta=\varphi(\Delta(0))$ and $X_\eta=\overline{\varphi(\Delta(\Z))}$, so that $X_\eta\subseteq X_\varphi:=\overline{\varphi(H)}$. \end{itemize} Finally we need to introduce some further notation: